dg-demers/busyppp/README.md

 You may also want to run htop, filter for "busyppp", and kill any processes that show up.
 To be thorough, do the same after filtering for "wget" and
 "nethogs".

+I don't think you will see this happen (unless, perhaps, your system is working near the limits of its processor speed and disk capacity).
+But I'm very familiar with it occuring fairly often during development of the script.